johnnymcoy/packing-next/README.md

 ## Results
 - Sort results by empty volume
 - Have options for number of boxes(only one box, two boxes etc.)

+- Have limit for number of orders + results - need to limit if too many requests

 ## Visuals
 - Show details of results in the Visual page
 - Color code the different orders, and postage options